 - 27. Requests to participate must address the tenderer's capacity to establish and operate the International Registry in light of the technical requirements set out in this section, and the statement of requirements outlined in Annex 3.
 The information provided in the request to participate must be sufficiently detailed to enable a thorough evaluation of that capacity. - 28.
 In relation to the technical requirements, the request to participate must be specific, detailed and complete, and must clearly and fully demonstrate that the tenderer has a thorough understanding of the requirements for, and the technical problems inherent in, providing services of the character, scope and magnitude outlined in the RFP.
 The request to participate must include, inter alia, details of the providers of software, software services, and other support services. - 29.
 It is anticipated that the International Registry needs to have the technical capacity for a large amount of transactions each year.
-As an a purely indicative example, it is noted that the registry under the Aircraft Protocol processes over 130,000 individual registration transactions over more than 40,000 distinct objects each year, and also provides for at least 100,000 searches against assets annually and the issuance of search certificates in relation thereto.
+As an a purely indicative example, it is noted that the registry under the Aircraft Protocol, according to 2019 statistics, processes over 130,000 individual registration transactions over more than 40,000 distinct objects each year, and also provides for at least 100,000 searches against assets annually and the issuance of search certificates in relation thereto.
 The International Registry must also anticipate the creation of a large amount of user accounts annually.
-As an a purely indicative example, the registry under the Aircraft Protocol processes up to 10,000 user accounts annually.
-These amounts are only indicative and the actual volume of work for the International Registry under the MAC Protocol Registry may be significantly larger or smaller. - 30.
+As an a purely indicative example, the registry under the Aircraft Protocol, according to 2019 statistics, processes up to 10,000 user accounts annually.
+These amounts are only indicative and the actual volume of work for the International Registry under the MAC Protocol Registry may be significantly larger or smaller, and bidders are encouraged to conduct their own research on anticipated volumes accordingly. - 30.
 The International Registry must provide the capacity for multiple registrations and searches to occur simultaneously.
 Subject to the Regulations, the International Registry may need to provide the potential for numerous individual assets to be identified in a single registration and for multiple changes to be effected through a single registration registered ("block registrations"), further details of which may be set out in the Regulations.